Gotita de amor

 Gotita de amor (Droplet of Love) (known as Chabelita in some territories) is a Mexican telenovela produced by Nicandro Díaz González for Televisa in 1998.
 Is a remake of 1978 Brazilian telenovela Pingo de gente.

-On Monday, 3 August 1998, Canal de las Estrellas started broadcasting Gotita de amor weekdays at 4:00pm, replacing Una luz en el camino.
-The last episode was broadcast on Friday, 20 November 1998 with El diario de Daniela replacing it the following day.
+On Monday 3 August 1998, Canal de las Estrellas started broadcasting Gotita de amor weekdays at 4:00pm, replacing Una luz en el camino.
+The last episode was broadcast on Friday, 27 November 1998 with El diario de Daniela replacing it the following Monday.

 Laura Flores and Alejandro Ibarra starred as protagonists, while Pilar Montenegro, Isaura Espinoza, María Clara Zurita, Mercedes Molto, Raúl Araiza and Miguel de León starred as main antagonist.
-Andrea Lagunés starred as Isabel Arredondo de Santiago, the main child character that the show's name refers to (the Droplet of Love).
+Andrea Lagunés starred as Isabel "Chabelita" Arredondo/García de Santiago, the main child character that the show's name refers to (the Droplet of Love).